 Check for Inaccuracies

 Once you have your reports, you need to scour each one for accuracy.
-Don’t just look to see if the credit accounts are yours — check the amount owed, payment history, and other details to ensure that information is accurate.
+Don’t just look to see if the credit accounts are yours.
+You must check the amount owed, payment history, and other details to ensure the information is accurate.
 Pay careful attention to negative information because it does the most damage to your credit scores.

 If anything looks incorrect or outdated, send a dispute letter.
 If the listing is outdated or erroneous, it should be removed within a few months.

-After any change is made to your credit report, the credit bureau should send you a new copy for free, so you can view the updates.
-Depending on the importance of the negative item being removed, you could see an increase in your credit scores at this point.
+Whenever your credit report is updated, the credit bureau should send you a new copy for free.
+You can then view the updates.
+Depending on the importance of the negative item being removed, you could see an increase in your credit scores.
 In fact, getting negative items removed from your credit reports is one of the fastest ways to rebuild credit.

 2. Keep Your Debt Low or Pay Down Existing Debt

 Debt plays a huge role in determining your creditworthiness in the eyes of lenders and other creditors.
-Having too much can be a red flag, but not having enough can result in lenders not having enough information to go on.
+Having too much can be a red flag.
+However, not having enough can result in lenders not having enough information to go on.

 The key is to not overburden any one specific account.
 For example, if you’re approaching your credit limit on a credit card, your credit score will take a hit.